HackBinghamton/shell-tutorial/README.md

 ## Moving Around
 Folders (often called *directories*) on your computer are arranged in a tree structure.
 A folder within another folder is called a *subdirectory*.
-There is a folder called the *root directory* that contains all of the computer's files and folders within its subdirectories.
+There is a folder called the *root directory* ("/" on Mac/Linux, and "C:" on Windows) that contains all of the computer's files and folders within its subdirectories.
 You often see these directories arranged like this:

 ![Directory Tree](tree.png)

+In this picture, you can see

 ## Listing Directories